 - Hard coughing or sneezing during illness, such as bronchitis or a bad cold

 What are the symptoms of strained chest muscle?

-A strained chest muscle usually causes pain in the chest area that gets worse with movement or coughing.
+A strained chest muscle usually causes pain in the chest area that gets worse with movement, deep breathing or coughing.